KaSt/Musika/README.md

 - Use `sound:variant` to pick a specific variant; non-numeric indexes are rejected with a warning.
 Variant indexes wrap modulo the available variants for a sound.

+Manual verification (quick sanity checks):

+- Load a user pack and resolve variants: `:samples github:dxinteractive/strudel-samples@main` then evaluate `bd bd:3`.
+- Default variants from the built-in map: evaluate `bd bd:3 bd:7`.
+- Rest handling: evaluate `bd ~ bd` and confirm there is no warning for `~`.

 ## Configuring samples

 The default `config.json` lists a few public repositories that host drum and synth samples from the Strudel/TidalCycles community.